aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

   (see next step below) as its `complete` argumenet.
 This will block rendering until the AJAX call completes.

-0. Modify your `SessionActions` and `SessionApiUtil`.
-Our `asyncDoneCallback` needs to run regardless of whether `SessionActions.fetchCurrentUser` succeeds or fails.
-We can accomplish this by passing it to our `SessionApiUtil` AJAX call as a [`complete`][jquery-ajax] callback.

-  * Modify `SessionActions.fetchCurrentUser` to take a `complete` callback, which it passes as the second argument to its `SessionApiUtil.fetchCurrentUser` call.
-  * Modify `SessionApiUtil.fetchCurrentUser` to take a `complete` callback as it's second argument.
-  * Set the `$.ajax` `complete` property to the `complete` callback.

   Your `_ensureUserFetched` function should look something like this:

   ```javascript
     function _ensureUserFetched(nextState, replace, asyncDoneCallback){